 At its heart, the governing body of EdTechnica is the Review Board, which constitutes all authors of articles and any professionals who donate their time to making the encyclopedia function.
-In addition to the general Review Board, a smaller Editorial Board also works to streamline encyclopedia activities and to provide leadership on essential tasks.
-Student interns may also be invited to support the efforts of either board.
+In addition to the general Review Board, a smaller Governing Board also works to streamline encyclopedia activities and to provide leadership on essential tasks.
+Associate editors and student interns may also be invited to support the efforts of either board.

-Illustration of the Review Board and Editorial Board
+Illustration of the Review Board and Governing Board

 The Review Board represents researchers and practitioners who have agreed to provide reviews of articles related to their expertise.
 Review Board members will be acknowledged in the encyclopedia for their service, but information regarding which articles they specifically reviewed will not be shared.